 The New York Times Bestseller is a thorough guide on surviving the wild.
 It talks about skills necessary to explore and survive the wilderness including old-school navigation, purifying water, and building survival kits.

 The book also puts a premium on survival kits.
-It lists down in detail everything you will need on your outdoor excursion.
-Some survival must-haves Rinella discussed in his book include a water purification system, headlamp and backup light, compass, whistle, and a fire-starting kit with lighters, cotton balls slathered in Vaseline and slivers of heartwood.
+It lists in detail everything you will need on your outdoor excursion.
+Some survival must-haves Rinella discussed in his book include a water purification system, headlamp, backup light, compass, whistle, a fire-starting kit with lighters, cotton balls slathered in Vaseline, and slivers of heartwood.

 Edible Wild Plants: A North American Field Guide to Over 200 Natural Foods

 Edible Wild Plants: A North American Field Guide to Over 200 Natural Foods is a valuable source material for learning about foraging, particularly in North America.
-The book by … lists down over 200 species of edible plants.
+The book lists over 200 species of edible plants.

 It’s a good idea to read this book thoroughly before going on a North American backpacking adventure.
 In fact, you should bring a copy so you can use it to identify the plants you stumble upon.
 This should be a better way to learn about edible plants.
 More importantly, you’ll need this knowledge in case you get lost and run out of food.

 What makes Edible Wild Plants one of the most popular survival books around are the photographs.
 Some books give you lame photos of plants but this one took things seriously.
 The book is filled with around 400 colorful photos of edible plants arranged by season and region.
 It’s certainly easier and more inspiring to read.

 Survival Hacks: Over 200 Ways to Use Everyday Items for Wilderness Survival

 Back in the day, TV viewers were left in awe after watching Angus MacGyver hack his way out of trouble.
 Some of his brilliant hacks seem theatrical and unbelievable but most actually work in real life.
 This just shows how ingenious humans are.